telerik/xamarin-forms-docs/knowledge-base/imageeditor-external-api-tool.md

 ### Configuring the ImageEditor and Toolbar

 The first step is to define a RadImageEditor in the first row of a Grid.
-Then add a RadImageEditorToolbar with  `AutoGenerateItems="False"` (because we'll be defining our own commands) in the second row. *Note: The initial cat4.jpeg image source is hard coded to keep the example simple.*
+Then add a RadImageEditorToolbar, with  `AutoGenerateItems="False"` (because we'll be defining our own commands), in the second row. *Note: The initial cat4.jpeg image source is hard coded to keep the example simple.*

 ```xml
 <Grid BackgroundColor="LightGray">